-At present, the team's central case is that there is too much debt in the financial system, and this creates macroeconomic fragility and slows rates of economic growth.
+At present, the team's central case is that there is too much debt in the system, and this creates macroeconomic fragility and slows rates of growth.
 Resolution of this problem will require some form of financial repression.
-The managers believe that we are in a stagflationary environment (an economic environment where economic growth is stagnant and inflation is high, often accompanied by rising unemployment - essentially an environment where an economy is not growing but prices are still rising) and that this will persist for some time yet.
+The managers believe that we are in a stagflationary environment and that this will persist for some time yet.
 They are increasingly convinced that the next decade will be characterised by higher inflation than the previous one.

 In CGAM's view, a number of big deflationary forces have petered out.
-By exporting cheap goods, China was effectively exporting deflation to the rest of the world for a long time (possibly since it joined the WTO in 2001) and the effects of this were supported by increasing globalisation of trade.
-However, rising wage rates in China, tariffs, and a reversal of globalisation (with trends towards "reshoring" - bringing manufacturing back home, and "friendshoring" - moving production to politically aligned countries) are undoing this.
+China was exporting deflation to the rest of the world for a long time (possibly since it joined the WTO in 2001) and the effects of this were supported by increasing globalisation of trade.
+However, rising wage rates in China, tariffs, and a reversal of globalisation (with trends towards "reshoring", and "friendshoring") are undoing this.